neel-eng/Portfolio-website-Mark-I-/README.md

 Personal Portfolio Website

-I built this portfolio website while learning  This project started and experimenting about web design, a small practice exercise to try building a full webpage.
+I built this portfolio website while learning and experimenting about web design, a small practice exercise to try building a full webpage.

 While working on this site, I learned how to structure a long single-page layouts and how different sections of a webpage fit together.
 I spent a lot of time experimenting with CSS Flexbox to align elements and control spacing, especially for sections with multiple columns.